High Holy Days 5779

 Join Shomrei Teva for our annual Tashlich hike in an old growth forest where we’ll learn and use Jewish nature prayers, picnic, and have a Tashlich service on the Sandy River.
 Meet at CNS at 9:30am or at Oxbow at 10:30am.
 Dress for the weather and bring a picnic lunch.
 RSVP: Jordan Epstein, firstname.lastname@example.org, 503-245-6580.

-Special Yom Kippur Alternative Torah Experience – Entering the Holy of Holies: Storytelling and the High Priest
+Special Yom Kippur Alternative Torah Experience – Noah and the Great Flood *Please Note the Story Change